welcoMattic/dockerfiles/lutim/README.md

 * SECRET : random string used to encrypt cookies (default : e7c0b28877f7479fe6711720475dcbbd)
 * MAX_FILE_SIZE : maximum file size of an uploaded file in bytes (default : 10000000000)
 * CONTACT : lutim contact (default : contact@domain.tld)
+* DEFAULT_DELAY : default time limit for files in days (default : 1 (0 for unlimited))
+* MAX_DELAY : number of days after which the images will be deleted (default : 0 for unlimited)

 Tip : you can use the following command to generate SECRET. `date +%s | md5sum | head -c 32`

 ### Volumes
-* /data : Lutim's database is here
+* /usr/lutim/data : Lutim's database is here
-* /lutim/files : Location of uploaded images
+* /usr/lutim/files : Location of uploaded images

 ### Ports
 * 8181